Embedded-Phelps/BuildSystem/README.md

 README
 ========================

-The makefile is for use with ECEN5013 projects that allow users to build for LINUX(host), BeagleBone Black and FRDM KL25Z.
+The makefile allows users to build their project for LINUX(host), BeagleBone Black and FRDM KL25Z.
 The sub-makefile(sources.mk) includes a list of the source files and includes paths that are needed by the build system.

 all the source codes are put under the "/source" directory;